 After Thyssen died on April 4, 1926, Landsberg Castle was brought into the August Thyssen Foundation Schloss Landsberg Foundation, which had the aim of maintaining the site.

 In the course of the planned use as a conference and seminar facility of Thyssen AG, Schloss Landsberg was renovated and restored from 1989 to 1992 under the supervision of the Rhenish Office for Monument Preservation.

 There are many castles in the Ruhr Valley - one of them is Schloss Landsberg near Essen-Kettwig.
 It was built in 1276 and bought in 1903 by the great industrialist August Thyssen.

-If you cross the Ruhrtal coming from Essen and keep to the right on the August-Thyssen-Strasse towards Mülheim, a stone gate suddenly appears on the left-hand side of the road.
+If you cross the Ruhrtal from Essen and keep to the right on the August-Thyssen-Strasse in the direction of Mülheim, a stone gate suddenly appears on the left-hand side of the road.
 Opposite there is enough parking space.
-The Schloss Landsberg itself is located in a quiet wooded area above the road - and actually already in Ratinger area.
+The Schloss Landsberg itself is located in a quiet wooded area above the road - and actually already on Ratinger area.

 The Castle of August Thyssen - In 1276 it was built by Count Adolph V. von Berg to fortify the Ruhr Passage.
-In 1903, the industrial magnate August Thyssen acquired it.
+In 1903, it was acquired by the major industrialist August Thyssen.
 This lived here until his death in 1926.
 The divorced, living alone Thyssen used the house not only for recreation, but also for business meetings.
 Many social and private events of the industrialist took place here.
-Even today, the castle is owned by the Thyssen Krupp Group.
-After the war, Schloss Landsberg was initially a children's home, then it became a Protestant leisure and meeting place.
+Today, the castle is owned by the Thyssen Krupp Group.
+After the war Schloss Landsberg was initially a children's home, then it became an evangelical leisure and meeting place.
 The castle-like new building is now used as a training center.
 Unfortunately, the castle is not open to the visitor - but you can stroll in the gardens.

 September 13, 2018